Maya-Bitter/ChatApp/README.md

 ## **Objective**

-To build a chat app for mobile devices using React Native.
+In this project I built a chat app for mobile devices using React Native.
-The app will provide users with a chat interface and options to share images and their location.
+The app provideS users with a chat interface and options to share images and their location.

 [go to start](#Contents)